Echomb History, Family Crest & Coats of Arms

 Early Origins of the Echomb family

 The surname Echomb was first found in Yorkshire, at Acomb which is now a suburb within the City of York Unitary Authority.
 The place name is most likely derived from the Old English acum, which meant "at the oak trees."
 The village dates back to at least the Domesday Book where it was listed as Achum, Acum and Acun, and was land held by the Archbishop of York.
 The village was designated as a manor held by St. Peter.
 There was land enough for 8 ploughs and there were 14 rent-paying tenants.

 By 1222, the village was listed as Akum.
 East and West Acomb, Northumberland have traditionally been quite a bit smaller than the Yorkshire village with West Acomb being the larger of the two.
 In both of these latter cases, the first record of the place name was with the Akum spelling in 1268.
 Hadrian's Wall runs about 1 mile (1.5 km), north east of Acomb, Northumberland.

 Some of the first records of the family were Philip de Akum, who was registered in Yorkshire in 1210 and Willelmus de Acom who was listed in the Yorkshire Poll Tax Rolls of 1379.

 Early History of the Echomb family

 This web page shows only a small excerpt of our Echomb research.
-Another 209 words (15 lines of text) covering the years 1086, 1325, 1379, 1525, 1574, 1670, 1692 and 1767 are included under the topic Early Echomb History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1086, 1325, 1379, 1525, 1574, 1670, 1692 and 1767 are included under the topic Early Echomb History in all our PDF Extended History products and printed products wherever possible.

 Echomb Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Echomb are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Echomb include: Acombe, Acomb, Acome, Acom, Acum, Akum, A Combe and others.

 Early Notables of the Echomb family (pre 1700)

 More information is included under the topic Early Echomb Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Echomb family to Ireland
+Migration of the Echomb family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Echomb or a variant listed above: Robert Acom who settled in Virginia in 1642; and Thomas Acome who settled in Virginia in 1642.